-It does not include gold, silver and platinum and platinum group metals, ie iridium, osmium, palladium, rhodium and ruthenium, which are proper to chapter 71.
+It doesn’t include gold, silver and platinum and platinum group metals, ie iridium, osmium, palladium, rhodium and ruthenium, which are proper to chapter 71.

 Cermets are products containing a microscopic heterogeneous combination of a metallic component and a ceramic component.
 It includes metal carbides sintered with a metal.

 Pig iron is the main primary product of the iron and steel industry.
-It is classified under heading code 7201.
+It’s classified under heading code 7201.
 To be classified under this heading code, it can be:

 - alloy or non alloy pig iron